penpot/penpot-docs/plugins/create-a-plugin.md

 npm install @penpot/plugin-styles
 ```

-You can add the styles to your global css file.
+You can add the styles to your global CSS file.

 ```css
 @import "@penpot/plugin-styles/styles.css";